saimurali/ReevooAscxToRazor/README.md

-#Bringing Reviews from usercontrol to cshtml(razor view)
+#Bringing Reviews from usercontrol ascx to cshtml(razor view)